ligato/docs/docs/plugins/db-plugins.md

 The location of the Consul configuration file can be defined by the command line flag `consul-config`, or set via the `CONSUL_CONFIG` env variable.

-The configuration options are described in the [Consul conf file][consul-conf-file] section of user guide.
+The configuration options are described in the [Consul conf file][consul-conf-file] section of the user guide.

 ### Status Check